rhysd/keybinds-rs/README.md

 - `Alt`: Alt key
 - `Option`: An alias to Alt key

-here are some examples of key combinations:
+Here are some examples of key combinations:

 ```ignore
 a